Princeton-LSI-ResearchComputing/tracebase/INSTALL.md

         sudo apachectl graceful

 ### Load Supporting Data

+TraceBase has supported data types and data formats that are required to be loaded from fixtures to support ArchiveFile records.
+This data must be loaded for TraceBase to work:

+    python manage.py loaddata data_types data_formats

+An optional fixture to load is the liquid chromatography protocols.
+Users can define their own protocols as a part of the study submission process, so these protocols are optional to load:

+    python manage.py loaddata lc_methods

+All available fixtures are located in `DataRepo/fixtures`.

 <!-- TODO: Describe how to load compounds, tissues (if mouse), DataTypes, DataFormats, and LCMethods.
            This will require access to some supporting files. -->